priyatam/mala/README.md

 ## Goal

-Provide an optimized starterkit and a reference app for coding _and_ designing Clojurescript apps with Garden, Ring, and Om.
+Provide a starterkit and a reference app for coding _and_ designing Clojurescript apps with Garden, Ring, and Om.

 ## Features